-How to Do an Overhead Triceps Extension
+How to Do the Overhead Triceps Extension

 For those who subscribe to the philosophy that curls get the girls and bi’s get the guys, triceps are easy to skimp on during a workout.
 But they’re absolutely critical to your upper body’s overall strength and power.
 And since the triceps muscle accounts for two-thirds of your upper arm’s overall mass, isolating it is key to gaining size and strength.
 One of the best movements for accomplishing this is the overhead triceps extension.